-- (a) Loans of a Standard Nature and Other Receivables: This group involves loans and other receivables: - (i) that have been disbursed to natural persons and legal entities with financial creditworthiness, - (ii) the principal and interest payments of which have been structured according to the solvency and cash flow of the debtor, - (iii) the reimbursement of which has been made within specified periods, for which no reimbursement problems are expected in the future and that can be fully collected, and - (iv) for which no weakening of the creditworthiness of the applicable debtor has been found.
+- (a) Loans of a Standard Nature and Other Receivables (Group I): This group involves loans and other receivables: - (i) that have been disbursed to financially creditworthy natural persons and legal entities, - (ii) the principal and interest payments of which have been structured according to the solvency and cash flow of the debtor, - (iii) the reimbursement of which has been made within specified periods, for which no reimbursement problems are expected in the future and that can be fully collected, and - (iv) for which no weakening of the creditworthiness of the applicable debtor has been found.

-The terms of a bank's loans and receivables monitored in this group may be modified if such loans and receivables continue to have the conditions envisaged for this group; however, in the event that such modification is related to the extension of the initial payment plan under the loan or receivable, a general loan provision, not being less than five times the sum of 1% of the cash loan portfolio (except for export loans and SME loans, for which the general loan loss reserve is calculated at five times of 0% and 0.5%, respectively) is required to be set aside, and such modifications are required to be disclosed under the financial reports to be disclosed to the public.
+The terms of a bank's loans and receivables monitored in this group may be modified if such loans and receivables continue to have the conditions envisaged for this group; however, in the event that such modification is related to the extension of the initial payment plan under the loan or receivable, general loan provision of not less than five times the sum of 1% of the total cash loan portfolio (except for: (a) loans relating to transit trade, export sales and deliveries and services and activities resulting in gains of foreign currency, for which the general loan loss reserve is calculated at five times 0%, and (b) SME loans, for which the general loan loss reserve is calculated at five times 0%, and under the general loan loss reserve is calculated at five times 0%.
 This ratio is required to be at least 2.5 times the Consumer Loans Provisions (as defined below) for amended consumer loan agreements (other than housing loans).
 The modified loan or receivable may not be subject to this additional general loan provision if such loan or receivable has low risk, is extended with a short-term loan and the interest payments thereof are made in a timely manner; provided that the principal amount of such loan or receivable must be repaid within a year, at the latest, if the term of the loan or receivable is renewed without causing any additional cost to a bank.

-- (b) Loans and Other Receivables Under Close Monitoring: This group involves loans and other receivables: - (i) that have been disbursed to natural persons and legal entities with financial creditworthiness and for the principal and interest payments of which there is no problem at present, but which need to be monitored closely due to reasons such as negative changes in the solvency or cash flow of the debtor, probable materialization of the latter or significant financial risk carried by the person utilizing the loan, - (ii) whose principal and interest payments according to the conditions of the loan agreement are not likely to be repaid according to the terms of the loan agreement and where the persistence of such problems might result in partial or full non-reimbursement risk, - (iii) that are very likely to be repaid but the due dates are delayed for more than 30 days for justifiable reasons but not falling within the scope of "Loans and other Receivables with Limited Recovery" set forth under Group III below, or - (iv) although the standing of the debtor has not weakened, there is a high likelihood of weakening due to the debtor's irregular and unmanageable cash flow.
+- (b) Loans and Other Receivables Under Close Monitoring (Group II): This group involves loans and other receivables: - (i) that have been disbursed to financially creditworthy natural persons and legal entities and where the principal and interest payments of which there is no problem at present, but that need to be monitored closely due to reasons such as negative changes in the solvency or cash flow of the debtor, probable materialization of the latter or significant financial risk carried by the person utilizing the loan, - (ii) whose principal and interest payments according to the conditions of the loan agreement are not likely to be repaid according to the terms of the loan agreement and where the persistence of such problems might result in partial or full non-reimbursement risk,

+- (iii) that are very likely to be repaid but collection of principal and interest payments have been delayed for more than 30 days from their due dates for justifiable reasons but not falling within the scope of "Loans and other Receivables with Limited Recovery" set forth under Group III below, or - (iv) although the credit standing of the debtor has not weakened, there is a high likelihood of weakening due to the debtor's irregular and unmanageable cash flow.